mingchen62/swiss_knife/README.md

-# node-rest
+# node-Rest
-rest service to Convert subset of MathML to ASCIIMathML.
+Rest service to Convert different math formats: Latex to MathMl and a subset of MathML to ASCIIMathML.

 # installation
 1. install node.js, see etc/install-node-centos.txt